Hierarchical storage management

-Hierarchical storage management (HSM), also known as Tiered storage, is a data storage and Data management technique that automatically moves data between high-cost and low-cost storage media.
-HSM systems exist because high-speed storage devices, such as solid state drive arrays, are more expensive (per byte stored) than slower devices, such as hard disk drives, optical discs and magnetic tape drives.
+Hierarchical storage management (HSM), also known as tiered storage, is a data storage and data management technique that automatically moves data between high-cost and low-cost storage media.
+HSM systems exist because high-speed storage devices, such as solid-state drive arrays, are more expensive (per byte stored) than slower devices, such as hard disk drives, optical discs and magnetic tape drives.
 While it would be ideal to have all data available on high-speed devices all the time, this is prohibitively expensive for many organizations.
 Instead, HSM systems store the bulk of the enterprise's data on slower devices, and then copy data to faster disk drives when needed.
 The HSM system monitors the way data is used and makes best guesses as to which data can safely be moved to slower devices and which data should stay on the fast devices.

 HSM may also be used where more robust storage is available for long-term archiving, but this is slow to access.
-This may be as simple as an off-site backup, for protection against a building fire.
+This may be as simple as an off-site backup for recovery from disaster.

 HSM is a long-established concept, dating back to the beginnings of commercial data processing.
 The techniques used though have changed significantly as new technology becomes available, for both storage and for long-distance communication of large data sets.
 The scale of measures such as 'size' and 'access time' have changed dramatically.
 Despite this, many of the underlying concepts keep returning to favour years later, although at much larger or faster scales.

 Implementation

-In a typical HSM scenario, data which is frequently used are stored on warm storage device, such as solid state disk (SSD).
+In a typical HSM scenario, data which is frequently used are stored on warm storage device, such as solid-state disk (SSD).
 Data that is infrequently accessed is, after some time migrated to a slower, high capacity cold storage tier.
 If a user does access data which is on the cold storage tier, it is automatically moved back to warm storage.
 The advantage is that the total amount of stored data can be much larger than the capacity of the warm storage device, but since only rarely used files are on cold storage, most users will usually not notice any slowdown.

 Conceptually, HSM is analogous to the cache found in most computer CPUs, where small amounts of expensive SRAM memory running at very high speeds is used to store frequently used data, but the least recently used data is evicted to the slower but much larger main DRAM memory when new data has to be loaded.

 In practice, HSM is typically performed by dedicated software, such as IBM Tivoli Storage Manager, or Oracle's SAM-QFS.

 The deletion of files from a higher level of the hierarchy (e.g. magnetic disk) after they have been moved to a lower level (e.g. optical media) is sometimes called file grooming.